Lenovo Laptop

 Pull out the hard drive module.

-Remove eight screws from the bottom case.
+Remove the eight screws from the bottom cover.

 Flip over the laptop.
 Slide the keyboard by the arrow.

-Remove two screws securing the palm rest.
+Remove the two screws securing the palm rest.

 Pry up the palm rest, and you can pry it up with picks